jecisc/NonogramSolver/README.md

 # NonogramSolver
 A solver of nonograms for https://www.nonograms.org

 This is a work in progress.
 Some nonogram will be solved but not all of them.
+It's almost finished but I am too lazy to implement the guess startegy I have in mind for the few ones I cannot solve with strategies

 ## Installation